 10. Is it possible to do a skype interview as I am serving my National Service overseas and will not be back in time during the admission interview period?

-As there are various components involved in the MMI process, applicants will need to be present for the MMI interviews and participate in a teambuilding activity on a group basis.
+As there are various components involved in the MMI process, applicants will need to be physically present.

 Actual Day of MMI